 Ortho-k lenses are specialized rigid contacts that inserted before bedtime and worn overnight.
 As your child sleeps, they gently mold the shape of the cornea, flattening it temporarily to resolve the elongated curve of myopia.
 In the morning, the ortho-k lenses are removed – leaving your child with crisp daytime vision without wearing any daytime eyewear.
 The effects of ortho-k only last a few days, which is why the lenses must be worn nightly.

 In addition to making sharp vision convenient for kids (no more glasses!), ortho-k lenses are also proven to slow down or stop myopia progression.
 That means ortho-k can eliminate the need to buy your child new glasses every year, and it also has the potential to protect your child from developing serious eye problems in the future.
-Our Downtown Toronto myopia specialist is trained and experienced in fitting kids with ortho-k lenses for myopia control.
+Our Toronto myopia specialist is trained and experienced in fitting kids with ortho-k lenses for myopia control.